Doping a fractional quantum anomalous Hall insulator

 \subsection{Pairing instability of the secondary CFL}

 In order for the transport phenomena in Section~\ref{subsec:transport_2ndCFL} to be observed, the secondary CFL state must survive down to asymptotically low temperatures.
+At first sight, this seems reasonable, as time-reversal and inversion symmetries are spontaneously broken in the doped FQAH regime and there is no BCS instability.
+However, at low dopant density, the composite fermions live near the band minimum and their dispersion relations enjoy an approximate rotational symmetry.
+This means that the superconducting susceptibilities can be quite strong even without a symmetry-protected matching between $\epsilon(\bs{k})$ and $\epsilon(-\bs{k})$.
+In what follows, we will consider the idealized scenario in which the low energy fermion dispersion is exactly rotationally invariant.
+Deviations from this idealization will not be visible except at the lowest temperature scales.

-Na\"{i}vely, this seems reasonable since gauge fluctuations suppress the BCS pairing between composite fermions in the standard CFL~\cite{Metlitski2014_PairingNFL}.
+In the standard CFL with rotationally invariant fermion dispersion, it is well-known that gauge fluctuations suppress the na\"{i}ve BCS instability between composite fermions~\cite{Metlitski2014_PairingNFL}.
 However, an important feature of the secondary CFL Lagrangian in \eqref{eq:2ndCFL_Lag} is that the three gauge fields $\alpha_i$ are \textit{not independent}.
 Therefore, we must perform a more careful renormalization group analysis on the BCS interactions $V_{\rm BCS, ij}$ between secondary composite fermions $\psi_i, \psi_j$ to determine the correct ground state.
 Surprisingly, we find that gauge fluctuations tend to suppress $V_{\rm BCS, ii}$ but enhance $V_{\rm BCS, i \neq j}$.
 Therefore, the dominant instability is an ``interpocket" pairing between composite fermions $\psi_i, \psi_j$ with $i \neq j$, while ``intrapocket" pairing can only be realized if the microscopic parameters are arranged so that the UV couplings satisfy $V_{\rm BCS,ii} \gg V_{\rm BCS, i \neq j}$.

 The ground states induced by these two pairing instabilities are drastically different.
-While interpocket pairing leads to a conventional CDW metal with no fractionalization, intrapocket pairing gives rise to a PDW superconductor with non-Abelian topological order.
+While interpocket pairing leads to a conventional CDW metal with no fractionalization, intrapocket pairing gives rise to a PDW superconductor with non-abelian topological order.
 In what follows, we will first present the RG analysis and then demonstrate how these two distinct phases arise from the pairing between secondary composite fermions.